BØK 3422 Managerial Accounting

 Part 1: Accounting

-The main financial statements (the income statement and the balance sheet)
+- Transactions (effect on income statement and balance sheet)

 Part 3: Budgeting

 - Performance budget

 - Balance budget

 The course consists of a combination of lectures, assignment reviews by the lecturer, digital learning-elements and self-tuition (reading the syllabus and doing assignments).

 The recommended workload for coursework requirements will depend on how much the students have worked on the syllabus before the coursework requirements are made accessible.
 Some of the coursework requirements may require a considerable effort if the students are lagging behind the progress plan for the course.

 The teaching will consist of lectures covering part of the syllabus and assignment reviews.
 Students are expected to study the parts of the syllabus that are not covered by lectures or lecturer assisted assignment reviews on their own.
 The lectures are based on students being prepared (i.e. that they have read the syllabus, used applicable digital learning elements and done the assignments before the lectures), since this will enhance the learning outcome.